pioio/ezcli/README.md

 `argh` is a great library for creating CLI interfaces from python functions.
 It can also be used for creating simple tasks.

-## Key features
-- Pythonic way of defining tasks - simply create a function.
-- Easily manage, group, highlight, list your tasks.
-- Import and reuse tasks from other modules/dirs.
-- Quickly see the overview of all the tasks, along with optional and mandatory arguments.
-- Customize the way your tasks are listed.
-Customize it on per-project basis, or globally for many projects.
-- Configurable: easy to start, but also easy to customize for larger projects.
-- Automatically switch directries when running tasks imported from other directories (can be disabled).

 ## Acknowledgements
 - The idea was inspired by Taskfile.dev and `Justfile`